Why Going Back to the Doctor Is Important

 3. Don’t delay care in an emergency.

 If you feel your health is in serious jeopardy, do not hesitate to call 911 or go to the emergency room.
 You should go to the emergency room for symptoms such as difficulty breathing, persistent chest pain, heavy bleeding, suicidal thoughts, or suddenly feeling weak or drooping on one side of the body.

 4. Have needed vaccinations.

-In addition to receiving the COVID-19 vaccine when it is available to you, there are other important vaccines that you may need as well, including a pneumonia vaccine and an annual flu vaccine.
+In addition to receiving the COVID-19 vaccine, there are other important vaccines that you may need as well, including a pneumonia vaccine and an annual flu vaccine.
 Ask your PCP if you are up-to-date on all your vaccinations.

 5. Talk to your providers about telemedicine.